ortexx/load-alias/readme.md

 }
 ```

-All properties merge with default
+All properties will be merged with default

 ## Node modules
 For loading other node modules use: